Silver Spring Social Security Disability Lawyers

 Medical Vocational Guidelines are used in this process.
 If a person is under 50 years old, (a younger person) he/she must be disabled from all employment generally available in the national economy.
 If a person is 50-54 years old (closely approaching advanced age) then the person is disabled if only capable of sedentary labor.
 If a person is 55-60 years old, (Advanced Age) then the person is disabled if only capable of sedentary or light labor.
 If a person is 60-64 years old (Closely Approaching Retirement Age) then the person is disabled if he cannot perform prior labor and if not possess highly marketable skills.

 There are regulations in the Code of Federal Regulations (CFR) that establish additional guidelines for certain conditions such as carpal tunnel syndrome, postural limitations, etc.

 Do I Need A Lawyer To Help Me With My Social Security Disability Claim?

 We believe that people who have been denied in their application for social security disability benefits should have a lawyer represent them in the appeals process.

-The attorney fee for such cases is governed by federal statute it is 25% of all past due disability income benefits or SSI benefits paid to the claimant and claimants dependents; or $6,000 or applicable maximum amount set by the commissioner of SSA pursuant to 42 USC 406 (a).
+The attorney fee for such cases is governed by federal statute it is 25% of all past due disability income benefits or SSI benefits paid to the claimant and claimants dependents, or $6,000 or the applicable maximum amount set by the commissioner of SSA pursuant to 42 USC 406 (a).

 The attorney fee is payable only if the decision of the SSA is favorable and the claim results in an award of past due benefits.